Base64 Encoder / Decoder:

 What is the Best Answer Hub Base64 Encoder/Decoder?

 The Best Answer Hub Base64 Encoder/Decoder is a free browser-based tool that converts plain text to Base64 format and decodes Base64 strings back to readable text.
 It supports full Unicode including emoji, Chinese characters, and Arabic script.
 Unlike many online tools that use deprecated escape() functions and corrupt non-ASCII data, this tool uses modern TextEncoder and TextDecoder APIs for perfect fidelity.
-Everything runs locally in your browser — no data is uploaded.
+Everything runs locally in your browser.
+No data is uploaded.

 Is the Base64 tool free and safe to use?